michaelkrieg/zendserverpuppet-vagrant/README.md

 Getting started
 ---------------

-1. Copy Vagrantfile.dist to Vagrantfile and Puppetfile.dist to Puppetfile
+1. Copy Vagrantfile.dist to Vagrantfile
+1. Copy Puppetfile.dist to Puppetfile
 1. Edit data/common.yml and enter the required Zend Server parameters
 1. In puppet Puppetfile please set the correct git repo from which to pull the module: